 Ocracoke Island is a charming community and only spans about 16 miles.
 The hub of the island is Ocracoke Village.
-Ocracoke Village is on the National Register of Historic Places and in the village you will see a lot people milling around, shopping, and riding bikes.
+Ocracoke Village is on the National Register of Historic Places and in the village, you will see a lot of people milling around, shopping, and riding bikes.

 There aren’t a whole lot of dining choices on this tiny island, but the ones there are first rate.
 Check out the Back Porch Restaurant and Howard’s Pub Restaurant.
 We also recommend Dajio which is a farm to table dining experience.
 After dinner walk on over to The Slushy Stand for a cool treat!

 Things to do:

-If you like to sea fish, then Ocracoke Island is the place for you.
-There are many options for boat fishing for you and your age appropriate children.
+If you like to deep sea fish, then Ocracoke Island is the place for you.
+There are many options for boat fishing for you and your age-appropriate children.
 Pop in the Teach’s Hole Blackbeard Exhibit and learn all about pirate Black Beard whose ship sank in the waters near Beaufort, SC, and browse among the pirate inspired gift shop.